chunmusic/Yolo-R_DeepSort/README.md

 - This repository is created by mixing Yolo-R object detection and Deepsort algorithm.

-- The model was trained based on SSD Inception V2 architecture by Tensorflow 1.

 ## Installation
 1. First, clone the repository.
 ```python